antaldaniel/eurobarometer/README.md

 ## Installation

-At this moment you cannot install yest the packgae from [CRAN](https://CRAN.R-project.org), but there is a development version on [GitHub](https://github.com/):
+At this moment you cannot install yet the package from [CRAN](https://CRAN.R-project.org), but there is a development version on [GitHub](https://github.com/):